-In Lubbock, nearly 70% of all homeless people use emergency rooms as their only source of medical care.
+In Lubbock, nearly 70% of all people experiencing homelessness use emergency rooms as their only source of medical care.
 This is both a highly expensive and inefficient use of resources.
-For the homeless population, access issues can be complex and include such things as lack of transportation and lack of knowledge about available options.
+For people in homelessness, access issues can be complex and include such things as lack of transportation and lack of knowledge about available options.

-Open Door Clinic seeks to provide accessible medical care in the places where homeless people spend their time, reducing this formidable barrier to regular medical care.
+Open Door Clinic seeks to provide accessible medical care in the places where vulnerable people spend their time, reducing this formidable barrier to regular medical care.

 The complex healthcare system is daunting to someone facing complex issues.
 Lack of education, illiteracy, language barriers, mental illness, and many other factors contribute to a lack of understanding in navigating the healthcare system.